fumiichan/asuka/README.md

 By running `asuka --help` you mostly see everything you need to know how to use the client.

+**Before using this, run `asuka config --setDefaultCookies <path to cookie.txt file>` to set cookies.
+Without this your requests will fail.
+To obtain `cookies.txt` file, you have to install [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid/related?hl=ja-JP) extension and dump the cookies from the site.**

-If you want in-depth examplaination and examples, see [here](docs/USAGE.md).
+If you want in-depth explanation and examples, see [here](docs/USAGE.md).

 ## Compiling from Source